 - Sign in: All employees of Leiden University, and all students, can login to Teams using their ULCN accounts.
 Note, this is not your email address, but rather your ULCN username @vuw.leidenuniv.nl & ULCN password.

 - For example, email@example.com for a staff member, or firstname.lastname@example.org for a student.

-- Import users to team: There are two ways to import users into Teams: Either create a code that can be joined by a link, or add users manually.
+- Import users to a Team: There are two ways to import users into Teams: Either create a code or link that can be used to join a Team.
+Or add users manually.
 Students will appear in the user search.
 When using a link, note that anyone with this link can enter the Team.
 You cannot prevent users from joining.
 See this blog on Troll Control.